-Although original data provide both net and gross income values for some income aggregates, we use only net value and reconstruct gross incomes at detailed level (i.e. each income source separately), according to the tax rules in place in 2015, via a microsimulation procedure built upon TABEITA, a microsimulation models developed and maintained at Econpubblica (Ceriani, Fiorio and Gigliarano, 2013).
+Although original data provide both net and gross income values for some income aggregates, we use only net value and reconstruct gross incomes at detailed level (i.e. each income source separately), according to the tax rules in place in 2016, via a net to gross procedure that uses EUROMOD itself.

-In the previous release of SILC there was evidence of over reporting of self-employment income with respect to the reporting to the tax authority, mainly attributable to tax evasion.
-Self-employment income recorded in the survey was split in two components, assuming that only part of the total income had been declared to the tax authority and then grossed up.
-A calibration factor had been applied in order to obtain an aggregate amount of the gross self-employment income corresponding to that reported in fiscal data.
-The user could decide whether running EUROMOD considering such a correction for tax evasion or not (sheet TCA_i).
-However, in IT-SILC 2016 self-employment income (as most of other income sources) comes from administrative data and then it corresponds only to the part declared to the tax authority.
+Using information from SILC there is evidence of over reporting of self-employment income with respect to the reporting to the tax authority, mainly attributable to tax evasion.
+Self-employment income recorded in the survey has been split in two components, assuming that only part of the total income has been declared to the tax authority and then grossed up.
+A calibration factor has been applied in order to obtain an aggregate amount of the gross self-employment income corresponding to that reported in fiscal data.
+The user can decide whether running EUROMOD considering such a correction for tax evasion or not (sheet $TCA_i$ ).
+Tax compliance adjustment is switched ON by default.